Phantom Pregnancy in Dogs - What Are the Symptoms and How Long Does It Last?

 Phantom pregnancy in dogs typically lasts for about two to three weeks, though this can vary depending on the individual dog and the severity of the symptoms.
 In most cases, the symptoms will gradually subside as the dog’s hormone levels return to normal.
 However, in some dogs, the symptoms may persist for up to a month.

-If the symptoms of a false pregnancy in dogs last longer than three weeks, it’s important to consult with a veterinarian.
+If the symptoms of a false pregnancy in dogs last longer than three weeks, it’s important to consult a veterinarian.
 Prolonged symptoms could indicate underlying health issues, such as hormonal imbalances or thyroid problems, that require medical attention.

 A female mongrel lying on her side on the floor.